cypress-io/cypress-documentation/content/api/commands/selectfile.md

     expect(files[1].name).to.eq('file.png')
     expect(files[1].type).to.eq('image/png')

-    // But an explicitly specified MIME type is always used.: expect(files[2].name).to.eq('file.png')
+    // But an explicitly specified MIME type is always used. expect(files[2].name).to.eq('file.png')
     expect(files[2].type).to.eq('text/plain')